AtmolanderMimi/basm/book/src/meta-instructions.md

 Meta-instructions are very practical to remove boilerplate.
 Since I decided to greatly reduce the amount of built-in instructions, you will probably need some to define some quality of life instructions.
-Thankfully, doing so is both easy on the meta-instruction definition end and in the useage end.
+Thankfully, doing so is both easy on the meta-instruction definition end and in the usage end.

 ### `SET`